rosschapman/internetross/blog.md

 We see examples of #1 and #4 all of the time in technical writing -- maybe because a lot of it is written for marketing purposes.
 Y'all, let's be careful about how we present anti-patterns and best practices when we're trying to thought leader.
 Often this writing ends up being spec or framework documentation plagiarized and adorned with gifs.
 But without contextual complexity we may be doing a disservice to our fellow humans who dev -- especially less experienced devs.

 Persuasive examples are harder but the payoff is bigger.
 By *demonstrating* the why and why not we have a better chance of putting knowledge into a brain and making it stick.
 This is certainly my experience.
 I'm less likely to discover an anti-pattern or work my way out from under one if I'm relying on  knowledge gathering from articles with rudimentary examples and toy code.
 I want the expert to:

-1) Ask why as they construct the example as we
-2) Share the reasoning behind all of the small decisions getting from A to B, or determining why A or B is important
+1) Share the reasoning behind all of the small decisions getting from A to B, or determining why A or B is important
-3) Give me code that looks more like code "in the wild"
+2) Give me code that looks more like code "in the wild"
-4) Explain whether these ideas are new or old
+3) Explain whether these ideas are new or old

 ***